carolina1995/Carolina/README.md

             debug: true,
             continuous: false,
             interimResults: false,
+            quality: 1, // Should be 0 or 1, when 0 is the most poor quality and 1 is the heights.
+            // The callbacks are the lifecycle of the carolina voice recognition service and thier name is very explnatory so there is no point to describe each of them.
             callbacks: {
                 context: this,
                 onStart: function (args) { console.log('ON_START:: Callback => ', args); },